ee15ec/Coding-Practicals/4-Agent-Framework/README.md

 # Agent Framework
 Code for the Agent Framework practical.
-Model5.py and agentframework.py together are the work required of this practical.
-This is the start of creating an agent framework to define the Agents and their functions.
+Agentframework.py is the start of creating an agent framework to define the Agents and their functions.
+This allows Model5.py to become clearer and more efficient.